uidaholib/main-web-redesign_draft/content/covid19/impact.md

 ### Hours and Availability

 The Library is reducing its open hours and areas for the remainder of spring semester.
+Physical materials will not circulate during this time.

 **The first floor of the library remains open.
-All other floors are closed.** All group study rooms are closed as well.
+All other floors and group study rooms are closed.**

-Physical materials will not circulate during this time.

 Current Hours (these are subject to change based on usage):